-- (1) The court shall not order hospitalization without a thorough consideration of available treatment alternatives to hospitalization and may direct the submission of evidence as to the least restrictive treatment alternative or may order a mental health examination. - (2) If the court finds that a program other than hospitalization is appropriate to meet the treatment needs of the individual and is sufficient to prevent injury to the individual or to others, the court may order the individual to receive whatever treatment other than hospitalization that is appropriate for a period set by the court, during which time the court shall continue its jurisdiction over the individual as a person requiring treatment. - (3) If the court orders the person to be committed for involuntary inpatient treatment, the court shall commit the person to the custody of the the Wyandotte Nation Department of Mental Health and Substance Abuse Services for a placement that is suitable to the person's needs or to a private facility willing to accept the person for treatment. - (4) The person shall be delivered to the custody of the Department for a placement that is suitable to the person's needs or to a private facility willing to accept the person for treatment. - (5) If the person is placed in the custody of the Department, the Department may designate two or more facilities to provide treatment and if the person to be treated or a parent, spouse, guardian, brother, sister or child, who is at least eighteen (18) years of age, of the person, expresses a preference for one such facility, the Department shall attempt, if administratively possible, to comply with the preference.

-- (6) The person shall be discharged from inpatient treatment at such time as the person no longer requires treatment as determined by the executive director of the facility or the designee of the executive director, or as otherwise required by law. - (f) The court shall make and keep records of all cases brought before it. - (1) Except as provided by law, no records of proceedings pursuant to this Section shall be open to public inspection except by order of the court or to employees of the Department, the person's attorney of record, the person's treatment advocate, if any, a person having a valid power of attorney with health care decision-making authority, a person having valid guardianship with health care decision-making authority, a person having an advance health care directive, a person having an attorney-in-fact as designated in a valid mental health advance directive or persons having a legitimate treatment interest, unless specifically indicated otherwise by the instrument or court order.
-The documents shall not identify the alleged person requiring treatment directly or indirectly as a person with a substance abuse disorder. - (2) Bonded abstractors may be deemed to be persons having a legitimate interest for the purpose of having access to records regarding determinations of persons requiring treatment under this section.
+- (1) The Court shall not order hospitalization without a thorough consideration of available treatment alternatives to hospitalization and may direct the submission of evidence as to the least restrictive treatment alternative or may order a mental health examination. - (2) If the Court finds that a program other than hospitalization is appropriate to meet the treatment needs of the individual and is sufficient to prevent injury to the individual or to others, the Court may order the individual to receive whatever treatment other than hospitalization that is appropriate for a period set by the Court, during which time the Court shall continue its jurisdiction over the individual as a person requiring treatment. - (3) If the Court orders the individual to be committed for involuntary inpatient treatment, the Court shall commit the individual to the custody of the Wyandotte Nation approved mental health facility for a placement that is suitable to the person's needs or to a private facility willing to accept the person for treatment. - (4) The individual shall be delivered to the custody of the Wyandotte Nation approved mental health facility which is suitable to the person's needs or to a private facility willing to accept the person for treatment. - (5) If the Court orders an individual to be committed for involuntary inpatient treatment, the Court shall consider any preference of facilities of the individual or a parent, spouse, guardian, brother, sister or child, who is at least eighteen (18) years of age, for treatment of the person. - (6) The individual shall be discharged from inpatient treatment at such time as the person no longer requires treatment as determined by the executive director of the facility or the designee of the executive director, or as otherwise required by law. - (f) The Court shall make and keep records of all cases brought before it. - (1) Except as provided by law, no records of proceedings pursuant to this Section shall be open to public inspection except by order of the Court and such order shall be available only to the person's attorney of record, the person's treatment advocate, if any, a person having a valid power of attorney with health care decision-making authority, a person having valid guardianship with health care decision-making authority, a person having an advance health care directive, a person having an attorney-in-fact as designated in a valid mental health advance directive or persons having a legitimate treatment interest, unless specifically indicated otherwise by the instrument or court order.
+The documents shall not identify the alleged person requiring treatment directly or indirectly as a person with a substance abuse disorder. - (2) Bonded abstractors may be deemed to be persons having a legitimate interest for the purpose of having access to records regarding determinations of individuals requiring treatment under this section.

 Section 307.
-Alternatives to Hospitalization
+Alternatives to Hospitalization.